wilsonliaows/docs/_docs/_recipes/actions.markdown

 - Empty Data pills on Required Fields

   Required fields must always have a value.
 To ensure that, you will always need to make sure that the field is filled up, either    with a data pill that always have a value, or using formula mode.
-Check out how you can use formula mode to choose a second data pill as a second choice here.

 - Data pills from the wrong branch of logic

   When you used the recipe from the wrong branch of logic, you will definitely be meeting a data pill with empty value.
 This is because that data pill may come from a step that may never had been executed at all.
-To learn more about how to identify these issues, check out this video on how you can do so.

 # Formula Mode